An invitation to formal power series: MacMahon's master theorem

-I thank Miguel Adamus, Kian Izaddoustdar, Diego García Lucas, Till Müller for spotting some typos and Alexander Zimmermann for proofreading.
-After the paper appeared in \emph{Jahresbericht der DMV} 125, Wolfgang Hensgen has kindly pointed out an unjustified argument in the proof of Jacobi's triple product.
-This has been settled by moving the section about Laurent series before \autoref{secmain}.
+\addsec{Acknowledgment} I thank Miguel Adamus, Kian Izaddoustdar, Diego García Lucas and Till Müller for spotting some typos and Alexander Zimmermann for proofreading.
+After the paper had appeared in \emph{Jahresbericht der DMV} 125, Wolfgang Hensgen kindly pointed out an unjustified argument in the proof of Jacobi's triple product.
+This was settled by moving the section about Laurent series before \autoref{secmain}.
 Now Jacobi's triple product is obtained more generally for Laurent series.
 On this occasion, I have added some more generating functions and introduced the appendix.
 In March 2024, I received a long and detailed list of corrections and valuable suggestions from Darij Grinberg.
+In 2026, I corrected further typos found by various Claude LLMs.
+Also, the recently found counterexample to Jacobi's conjecture was added.
 The work is supported by the German Research Foundation (\mbox{SA 2864/1-2} and \mbox{SA 2864/3-1}).

-\begin{small}
+\phantomsection \begin{small}

 \end{small}